I don't get the recognition I deserve - MVP

 One of these could be the campaign for Olympic incision.
 First though, on Friday, interest will come through his bid for Bellator's interim welterweight crown.
 Londoner Page could become a member of a very exclusive club as just the third Briton to hold a world title with one of the major mixed martial arts organisations.

-In 2016, Michael Bisping became the UFC's middleweight champion, after refusing to be denied time and again, in a never say die narrative which had turned the Lancastrian into a folk hero.
+In 2016, Michael Bisping became the UFC's middleweight champion after refusing to be denied time and again in a never say die narrative, which had turned the Lancastrian into a folk hero.
 And in 2015, Liam McGeary claimed Bellator's light-heavyweight crown, an achievement which went horribly under the radar.

 And like Page now, heavyweight Tom Aspinall in the UFC looks two fights away from contending for the UFC's big man crown.
 But champions have been few and far between, as if to emphasise the infancy of the sport here.